Site icon Citizendiary

 Nathan Tamarapreye, Yenagoa

-The Minister of State for Police Affairs, Imaan Sulaiman Ibrahim, has promised to draft him, who launched a book, Cybercrime, Digital Forensic Readiness, and Financial Crime Investigation in Nigeria’, into Federal Government’s Committee on National Policing Policy.
+The Minister of State for Police Affairs, Imaan Sulaiman Ibrahim, has promised to draft the author, who launched a book, Cybercrime, Digital Forensic Readiness, and Financial Crime Investigation in Nigeria’, into the Federal Government’s Committee on National Policing Policy.

 Sibe, who is a lecturer in the Department of Computer Engineering, Rivers State University, is a Cybersecurity/Digital Forensic expert with over two decades of professional experience in Information Technology Consulting while Kaunert is Professor of International Security in the School of Law and Government, Dublin City University, Ireland.